The FRSA Board consists of seven elected members and up to two additional co-opted members, at the Boards’ discretion.

 Fallon Roberts

-BA (Sociology), LLB, GDip in Family Dispute Resolution, Family Law
+BA (Sociology), LLB, GDip Family Dispute Resolution, Family Law

 Research and Policy Committee